opensourcegamedevelopment/ProjectMMW-UE/README.md

 # Large Assets Data / Timestamp tags
 Video game development is slightly different from software development in that we have alot of large binary data (such as 3D models, Textures, Material etc).
 While gitHub can handle Large binary files (LFS), however, there is a limit of storage space (Our large Assets could go upto gigabytes and terabytes!!).

-For this reason, we will store Large Assets Files/Data in a seperate location (dropbox).
+For this reason, we will store Large Assets Files/Data in a seperate location (google drive).
-You might notice there are timestamp tags in some of the commits (eg. 20190314T1221).
-Those refer the the current Large Assets folder it is reference to.
-You might notice on dropbox there are corresponding zipped files (eg. 20190314T1221.rar).
-Simple grab the same zipped for the commit you are working on.
-If there are no timestamp on the commit you are working on, refer the timestamp on previous commits.

-Later on when I have time, I will write an application to automatic this process to make it easier.
+Since we are doing game dev, as we will be switching branches to test different protypes and versions of the game.
+I had created a lfs-gd application to allow easy sync for large files assets.
+If all work according to plan.
+All you will have to do is to switch to the branch you want to work with.
+Then press the large sync button.
+The application will take care of the rest and u can get back to what you do best which is game dev =P.

 # Branching